ermongroup/cs228-notes/representation/directed/index.md

 title: Bayesian networks
 ---
 We begin our study of probabilistic graphical models with the topic of *representation*.
-The main quesiton we want to address is the following: how do we define a probability distribution that models some real-world phenomenon of interest?
+The main question we want to address is the following: how do we define a probability distribution that models some real-world phenomenon of interest?
 This is not a trivial problem: we have seen that a naive model for classifying spam messages with $$n$$ possible words involves potentially up to $$O(2^n)$$ parameters.

 In this chapter, we will: